uwdata/boba/tutorial/simple.md

 (This is not a good example because you can put both models in the same file ... but let's say you want the output file to contain either one of the two models.)
 You can do it by specifying code branches.
-Instead of a linear flow from start to end, your code can be consisting of blocks that have non-linear relationship between blocks.
-To indicate blocks, simply insert a comment line that looks like `# --- (block_name) description`:
+Instead of a linear flow from start to end, your code can consist of blocks that have non-linear relationship between blocks.
+To specify a code block, simply insert a comment line that looks like `# --- (block_name) description` immediately before the starting line of the block.
+We will insert four such comments into our script:

 ```python
 # --- (A)